filipinascimento/parcake/README.md

 - 🔁 **Row-group iteration** that yields pandas DataFrames with `PieceReader`
 - ⚙️ **Parallel row-group processing** with `PieceReader.process`
 - 💾 **Memory-aware operations** that avoid loading entire datasets at once
+- 🔽 **DuckDB-powered sorting** for large datasets with `PieceSorter`

 These utilities make it easier to work with large Parquet datasets—ideal for data pipelines, preprocessing, or scalable ETL jobs.

+Full documentation lives in the new `docs/` directory, ready for Sphinx builds.

 ---